The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The geometry of convex bodies

 The goal of this subsubsection is to use the unique association of faces to points established in \cref{lem:uniqueface} to introduce a new notion of dimension for points in $\partial D$ which we call face-dimension (\cref{def:face-dimension}).

-\begin{definition}[adherence] We say that a face $F$ of $\partial D$ is \emph{adherent} to a face $F'\supseteq F$ if for any face $F''$ containing $F$ there is a face $\hat F$ which contains both $F'$ and $F''$ as subfaces.
-We also introduce the following related notions: \begin{itemize} \item Each face $F$ is adherent to a unique maximal face (possibly $F$ itself, this is justified below).
+\begin{definition}[adherence] We say that a face $F$ of $\partial D$ is \emph{adherent} to a face $F'\supseteq F$ if for any face $F''$ containing $F$ there is a face which contains both $F'$ and $F''$ as subfaces.
+See \cref{fig-face} for an example.
+We also introduce the following related notions: \begin{itemize} \item Each face $F$ is adherent to a unique maximal face (possibly $F$ itself, and the uniqueness is justified below).
 We refer to this maximal face as the \emph{adherence closure of $F$}.
 We say that $F$ is \emph{adherence-closed} if its adherence closure is the face $F$ itself.
-Note that adherence closures are necessarily adherence-closed. \item For an adherence-closed face $F$, the union of its interior and the interiors of all subfaces whose adherence closures coincide with $F$ is called the \emph{adherence core} of $F$. \item An adherence-closed face $F$ is said to be \emph{adherence complete} if it is the adherence closure of each of its subfaces.
-See \cref{fig-face} for an example. \end{itemize} \end{definition}
+Adherence closures are necessarily adherence-closed as shown in \cref{closure closed}. \item For an adherence-closed face $F$, the union of its interior and the interiors of all subfaces whose adherence closures coincide with $F$ is called the \emph{adherence core} of $F$. \item An adherence-closed face $F$ is said to be \emph{adherence-complete} if it is the adherence closure of each of its subfaces. \end{itemize} \end{definition}

 \begin{proposition}[adherence closure uniqueness] Every face $F$ has a unique adherence closure. \end{proposition}